Key Benefits of Eradication

 - elimination of possible health issues and amenity impacts to tourism operations caused by rodents, including a range of viruses, bacteria, internal parasites (such as intestinal worms) and external parasites (such as fleas, mites and lice), many of which can spread disease to humans

-- elimination of the inconvenience currently experienced by residents caused by spoiled foodstuffs and rodent excrement – currently, keeping rodents out of dwellings is an ongoing task for the island’s residents.
+- elimination of the inconvenience currently experienced by residents caused by spoiled foodstuffs and rodent excrement – keeping rodents out of dwellings has been an ongoing task for the island’s residents.

 - increased agricultural productivity